Calling The Lama From Afar

-Calling The Lama From Afar

 In his introduction to this practice, Dzongsar Khyentse Rinpoche says, “If one approaches an offering of service with basic good intention, then one accumulates merit, but when the three wholesome attitudes known as the Three Supreme Methods are genuinely applied, an outwardly mundane task can even become a paramita.”

-Artwork (top to bottom): (1) "Emanate from Emptiness", Tashi Mannox; (2) Samantabhadra (artist unknown); Longevity: (1) Ushnishavijaya, China, 18th century, Private collection, Himalayan Art; (2) Gold bodhi leaf, Khyentse Foundation; Protection: (1) Sitātapatrā, Tibet, private collection, Himalayan Art.
-(4) Mañjushri, 14th century, Sakya lineage, Tibet.
-Collection of Rubin Museum of Art, Himalayan Art; (5) Mañjushri-Nama-Samgiti, 16th century, Kagyu lineage, Tibet, Collection of Rubin Museum of Art, Himalayan Art; (6) Mañjushri-Nama-Samgiti, 19th century, Tibet, Collection of Rubin Museum of Art, Himalayan Art; (7) Shakyamuni Buddha - Life Story (including the 12 deeds), Nepal, 15th century, private collection, Himalayan Art; (8) Longchenpa (artist unknown); (9) Head of Chinese bodhisattva (artist unknown), Wang Junyi, Unsplash.
+Artwork (top to bottom): Aspiration: (1) H.H.
+Dudjom Rinpoche (photographer unknown); (2) Samantabhadra (artist unknown); Longevity: (1) Ushnishavijaya, China, 18th century, Private collection, Himalayan Art; (2) Gold bodhi leaf, Khyentse Foundation; Protection: (1) Sitātapatrā, Tibet, private collection, Himalayan Art; Mañjushri: (1) Mañjushri, 14th century, Sakya lineage, Tibet.
+Collection of Rubin Museum of Art, Himalayan Art; (2) Mañjushri-Nama-Samgiti, 19th century, Tibet, Collection of Rubin Museum of Art, Himalayan Art; (3) Mañjushri-Nama-Samgiti, 16th century, Kagyu lineage, Tibet, Collection of Rubin Museum of Art, Himalayan Art; Mahayana: (1) “Emanate from Emptiness”, Tashi Mannox; (2) Longchenpa (artist unknown); (3) Head of Chinese bodhisattva (artist unknown), Wang Junyi, Unsplash; Buddha: Shakyamuni Buddha – Life Story (including the 12 deeds), Nepal, 15th century, private collection, Himalayan Art.